 Ear Seeds: 4 Benefits From These Acupressure Tools + Guide To Apply

-An ancient acupressure tool, ear seeds are tiny seeds made from a variety of materials (traditionally from the vaccaria plant) that are placed at various points of the ear to encourage different outcomes.
-It falls under the more general umbrella of acupressure and traditional Chinese medicine.
-According to mbg contributor Dan Hsu, DOAM, LAc, who writes that acupuncture works by stimulating areas of the skin with lots of nerve endings, mast cells, lymphatics, and capillaries—that then trigger biochemical and physiological changes.
+According to mbg contributor Dan Hsu, DOAM, LAc, who writes that acupuncture and pressure works by stimulating areas of the skin with lots of nerve endings, mast cells, lymphatics, and capillaries—that then trigger biochemical and physiological changes.
 For auriculotherapy, in particular, all of the stimulation is done on the ear.
-Researchers have suggested that this therapy, in particular, works closely with the vagus nerve, or what connects the brain to the body.
+Researchers have suggested1 that this therapy, in particular, works closely with the vagus nerve, or what connects the brain to the body.

 1. Anxiety reduction

 One of the most cited reasons for ear seeds is anxiety reduction.
-In this 2016 study, researchers found that students who said they had regular anxiety and even suffered from temporomandibular disorders (jaw tension), saw a significant reduction in both areas with regular therapy.
-Another small clinical trial found that women in labor reduced anxiety during the "active phase" with crystal ear seeds.
-Of course, if you are pregnant, always consult with your health care provider.
+In this 2016 study, researchers found that students who said they had regular anxiety and even suffered from temporomandibular disorders (jaw tension), saw a significant reduction in both areas with regular therapy2.

 2. Improved sleep hygiene

-This sleep study found that ear seeds helped those with primary insomnia (however, the researchers note that it was a very small sample size and needs more evidence).
-Other research also suggests that while there might be promising evidence toward this claim, the available trials are all too small at the moment.
+This sleep study found that ear seeds helped those with primary insomnia4 (however, the researchers note that it was a very small sample size and needs more evidence).
+Other research also suggests that while there might be promising evidence5 toward this claim, the available trials are all too small at the moment.

 3. Decreased pain and increased pain tolerance

-This 2013 study found that 70% of patients reported lessened back pain after a four-week trial, with a one-month follow-up.
+This 2013 study found that 70% of patients reported lessened back pain6 after a four-week trial, with a one-month follow-up.
 (The study authors noted that similar trials in acupuncture literature only see about an average of 30%.)
-And this more recent study actually found that study participants—who all identified as "healthy" and no chronic pain—had an increased pain threshold.
+And more recent study actually found that study participants—who all identified as "healthy" and no chronic pain—had an increased pain threshold7.

 4. It may help weight management.